Psychology Major

 Free Electives

-Psychology majors have seven to ten free electives (depending upon how Foreign Language, Social Sciences, and Experiential requirements are met).
+Psychology majors have seven to ten free electives.
 There are no restrictions on these elective courses other than ordinary prerequisites.
 Students may elect to take additional Psychology courses, or may use these electives to fulfill the requirements of a minor in another related discipline.
+Graduation requires 120 credits.
+Any credits necessary to reach that number outside of the CCC and major requirements are considered free electives.

 Clinical Psychology Concentration